FhenixProtocol/fhenix-docs/docs/devdocs/Writing Smart Contracts/Useful-Tips.md

+---
+sidebar_position: 900
-# ℹ️ Useful Tips
+title: 💯 Useful Tips

-This section will list some useful tips and good practices for you to be able to use them.
+description: Tidbits of wisdom for working with FHE
+---

 ## Trivial Encryption